 The reason this finding challenges both associative and contingency models is because they require many learning trials for reliable associations to be established, in contrast to the relatively small number of learning trials that the children and adults required in Sobel et al.'s (2004) and Griffiths et al.’s (2011) studies.
-Finally, the backwards blocking and IS findings challenge both associative models and contingency models—including the associative models of Van Hamme and Wasserman (1994) and Dickinson and Burke (1996), and the contingency model of Cheng (1997), all of which can account for backwards blocking and IS—do not naturally encode base rates and thereby have no way to account for the findings that children (e.g., Bonawitz & Lombrozo, 2012; Sobel & Munro, 2006; Sobel et al., 2004) and adults (e.g., Griffiths, Sobel, & Tenenbaum, 2011) incorporate base rates into their causal decisions.
+Finally, the BB and IS findings challenge both associative models and contingency models—including the associative models of Van Hamme and Wasserman (1994) and Dickinson and Burke (1996), and the contingency model of Cheng (1997), all of which can account for backwards blocking and IS—do not naturally encode base rates and thereby have no way to account for the findings that children (e.g., Bonawitz & Lombrozo, 2012; Sobel & Munro, 2006; Sobel et al., 2004) and adults (e.g., Griffiths, Sobel, & Tenenbaum, 2011) incorporate base rates into their causal decisions.

 Despite these findings, open questions remain about whether, and to what extent, humans engage in backwards blocking reasoning.
 This is because the conclusion that children in Sobel et al. (2004) engaged in backwards blocking reasoning, for example, was based on a comparison of the proportion of children who chose B in the backwards blocking condition to the proportion of children who chose B in the IS condition.
 This lead to the conclusion that children engaged in backwards blocking reasoning if fewer of them chose B as a cause in the backwards blocking condition than in the IS condition.
 That more children chose B as the cause in the IS condition than in the backwards blocking condition, for example, is consistent with this idea because A is shown to be a cause in the backwards blocking but not in the IS condition.
 Likewise, it is consistent if children believed that there must be at minimum one cause for an effect and thus had a bias to choose single causes in both the backwards blocking and IS conditions (e.g., Lovibond et al. 2003).
 However, we argue that this comparison may not be the most appropriate one to assess backwards blocking reasoning.
 This is because backwards blocking reasoning implies a categorical drop in the rating of B within the backwards blocking condition itself; that is, compared to the proportion of children who should choose equally between A and B before the backwards blocking event is shown, a larger proportion of children should choose object A than object B after the backwards blocking event is shown if they engage in backwards blocking reasoning.
 This is because A would have been shown unequivocally and independently to produce the effect.
 Thus, perhaps a better comparison—which was not undertaken in Sobel et al. (2004) but was in Griffiths et al. (2011)—is to compare the proportion of children who chose B before the backwards blocking event was presented to the proportion of children who chose B after the backwards blocking event was presented.